2020

 West Midlands Ambulance Service

-Concerns summary A communication error confused ingestion with spillage, and the effective antidote for toxicity was dangerously unavailable on the ambulance.
+A communication error confused ingestion with a spillage, and an effective antidote (methylene blue) for toxicity was not available on the ambulance.

 All Responded